pau-dim/X-Road/doc/Sidecar/security_server_sidecar_user_guide.md

 To configure the X-Road Security Server Sidecar, open a browser to `https://127.0.0.1:<admin port>` (assuming the container admin port 4000 is published to localhost) and log in using the admin credentials.
 See [IG-SS](#Ref_IG-SS) for configuration details.

-### 3.1 Changing the System Parameter Values in Configuration Files

-The configuration files are INI files [INI], where each section contains parameters for a particular server component.

-In order to override the default values of system parameters, create or edit the file

-	/etc/xroad/conf.d/local.ini

-See [UG-SYSPAR](#Ref_UG-SYSPAR) for configuration details.

-### 3.2 Enabling ACME Support

-Automated Certificate Management Environment (ACME) protocol enables partly automated certificate management of the authentication and sign certificates on the Security Server.
-More information about the required configuration is available in the [Security Server User Guide](../Manuals/ug-ss_x-road_6_security_server_user_guide.md#24-configuring-acme).

-### 3.3 Configuring the memory allocation for the Proxy Service

-The memory allocation for the Proxy Service can be configured using helper script `/usr/share/xroad/scripts/proxy_memory_helper.sh`.
-More information about the usage of this script is available in the [Security Server User Guide](../Manuals/ug-ss_x-road_6_security_server_user_guide.md#211-updating-proxy-services-memory-allocation-command-line-arguments).

 ## 4 Upgrading

 Upgrading to a new image is supported, provided that:

-* The new container image has the same or subsequent minor version of the X-Road Security Server.
+* The new container image has the same or subsequent minor version of the X-Road Security Server
   * As an exception, upgrading from 6.26.0 to 7.0.x is supported despite the major version change.
   * As an exception, upgrading from 7.4.2 to 7.5.x is supported using backup archive if local database is used.
-* A volume is used for `/etc/xroad`.
+* A volume is used for `/etc/xroad`
-* A remote database is used, or a volume is mapped to `/var/lib/postgresql/16/main`.
+* A remote database is used, or a volume is mapped to `/var/lib/postgresql/16/main`
-* The `xroad.properties` file with `serverconf.database.admin_user` etc. credentials is either mapped to `/etc/xroad.properties` or present in `/etc/xroad/xroad.properties`.
+* The `xroad.properties` file with `serverconf.database.admin_user` etc. credentials is either mapped to `/etc/xroad.properties` or present in `/etc/xroad/xroad.properties`
-* The same image type (slim or full) and variant (ee, fi, ...) are used for the new container.
+* The same image type (slim or full) and variant (ee, fi, ...) are used for the new container

 If the prerequisites are met, upgrading is straightforward: